packetgeek/icmptunnel-docker-demo/README.md

 I've attempted to obfuscate much of the architecture generation stuff by automating it.
 It will generate the architecture depicted in the architecture.png file.

-The idea for creating this demo arose out of discussions during the Friday night  TCC Cyber Club meeting, where a desire was expressed to have more pcaps to analyze (students had just participated in the NCLs and a particularly annoying question involved recovering ICMPtunnel content that had been captured in a pcap.
+The idea for creating this demo arose out of discussions during the Friday night  TCC Cyber Club meeting, where a desire was expressed to have more pcaps to analyze (students had just participated in the NCLs and a particularly annoying question involved recovering ICMPtunnel content that had been captured in a pcap).

 ## Assumptions/Disclaimers